-You could make it more of a challenge and sign your child and dog up to agility classes, flyball, frisbee or other more energetic fun for all.
+You could make it more of a challenge and sign your child and dog up to agility classes, flyball, frisbee or other more energetic exercise for all.

 5. Keeping kids safe

 As we can see from the tale of Hachiko, there is no end to a dog’s love and loyalty.
 There are lots of tales of dogs performing great feats out of love for their humans.
-Recently in Australia, a seventeen-year-old partially deaf and blind dog called Max stayed by the side of his 3-year-old family member when she wandered off and got lost on her family property.
-He even stayed with her all night in the rain and the falling temperatures.
+Recently in Australia, a 3-year-old family member wandered off and got lost on her family property.
+A seventeen-year-old partially deaf and blind dog called Max stayed by the side.
+He protected the toddler all night in the rain and the falling temperatures.

-When searchers got close the next morning… Max came and led them to the toddler.
+When searchers got close the next morning… Max led them to the toddler.
 For being such a good boy, Max was made an honorary member of the local police department.